pinecone-io/pinecone-ts-client/README.md

 #### Create a serverless index with minimal configuration

-> ⚠️ **Warning**
->
-> Serverless indexes are in **public preview** and are available only on AWS in the `us-west-2` region.
-Check the [current limitations](https://docs.pinecone.io/docs/limits#serverless-index-limitations) and test thoroughly before using it in production.

 At a minimum, to create a serverless index you must specify a `name`, `dimension`, and `spec`.
 The `dimension` indicates the size of the records you intend to store in the index.
 For example, if your intention was to store and query embeddings generated with OpenAI's [textembedding-ada-002](https://platform.openai.com/docs/guides/embeddings/second-generation-models) model, you would need to create an index with dimension `1536` to match the output of that model.

 The `spec` configures how the index should be deployed.
 For serverless indexes, you define only the cloud and region where the index should be hosted.
 For pod-based indexes, you define the environment where the index should be hosted, the pod type and size to use, and other index characteristics.
+For more information on serverless and regional availability, see [Understanding indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes).

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';